Baby Clothing Inspection: A Complete Guide to Quality Control for Infant Garments

 Visual and Workmanship Inspection

-Visual inspection is one of the most important stages of baby clothing inspection because visible defects may affect comfort, durability, appearance, and product acceptance.
+Visual inspection is one of the most important stages of baby clothing inspection because visible defects directly affect product quality and customer acceptance.

 Stitching Quality